griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 ### Running DESeq2
 With all the data now in place DESeq2 can be run.
 Calling DESeq2 will perform the following actions:
-- Estimation of size factors
+- Estimation of size factors. i.e. accounting for differences in sequencing depth (or library size) across samples.
-- Estimation of dispersion
+- Estimation of dispersion. i.e. estimate the biological variability (over and above the expected variation from sampling) in gene expression across biological replicates.
+This is neeeded to assess the significance of differences across conditions.
+Additional work is performed to correct for higher dispersion seen for genes with low expression.
-- Perform "independent filtering" to reduce the number of statistical test performed (see ?results and https://doi.org/10.1073/pnas.0914005107 for details)
+- Perform "independent filtering" to reduce the number of statistical tests performed (see ?results and https://doi.org/10.1073/pnas.0914005107 for details)
 - Negative Binomial GLM fitting and performing the Wald statistical test
 - Correct p values for multiple testing using the Benjamini and Hochberg method